Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Results

 The properties \gls{lmm}, \gls{mpf}, \gls{tc}, and \gls{mae} were predicted using \gls{mlrm}s applied to \gls{mlip}-optimized structures.
-Because \gls{mae} is a magnetic property, \gls{lmm} was first predicted, and a screening threshold of $\sum |\bm{m}_{i}| > 0.1$ $\mu_\mathrm{B}$/f.u was applied to identify magnetic compounds.
-DFT validations confirmed that this classification achieved 100\% precision.
+Because \gls{mae} is a magnetic property, \gls{lmm} was predicted, and a screening threshold of $\sum |\bm{m}_{i}| > 0.1$ $\mu_\mathrm{B}$/f.u was applied to identify magnetic compounds.
+DFT validations confirmed all ML-selected candidates to be magnetic.
 Moreover, the \gls{lmm} \gls{mlrm} accurately predicts both the magnitude and sign of local moments, as discussed in detail in Sec.~\ref{sec:moment}.
 Magnetic system identification is a critical yet computationally demanding step in DFT-HTP, as multiple initial \gls{lmm} values must be tested and the low fraction of magnetic systems in some material families can lead to substantial wasted computation.
 By incorporating the \gls{lmm} \gls{mlrm} method as a pre-screening step, the search space can be substantially reduced.